Cottand/KEEP/proposals/pattern-matching.md

   is App, Movie -> "Not by $expected"
 }
 ```
- - _Note that indentation and the choice of line breaks are but a suggestion_
+  > Note that indentation and the choice of line breaks are merely a suggestion

 Additionally, this could be combined with the already common `else if`
 construct in order to chain guards: